dennerguti/Operating-Systems-Input-Files-I-O/README.md

-# Sistema de Arquivos
-This project is to implement an i-node based file system.
-Your 256MB hard drive uses 4KB blocks.
-Each i-node stores file/directory details and access permissions.
-The system supports file and directory operations like creation, removal, content addition, reading, copying, renaming, and linking.
 <h1 align="center">
   <img src="coffe_logo.png" alt="coffe" width="70">
 <br>
+Federal University of Rio Grande - FURG
-Coffee Team - Projeto escalonador ☕
+Coffee Team - Sistema de Arquivos ☕
 </h1>

+<p> This project is to implement an i-node based file system.
+Your 256MB hard drive uses 4KB blocks.
+Each i-node stores file/directory details and access permissions.
+The system supports file and directory operations like creation, removal, content addition, reading, copying, renaming, and linking.

-<p>The objective of this work is to implement a file system based on i-nodes.
+The objective of this work is to implement a file system based on i-nodes.
 To do this, consider the following information:

 Your hard drive has a capacity of 256 MB
 Data storage blocks are 4 KB